Last updated on January 22, 2026

 Backup Important Data

 Before changing the SID, prioritize data protection.
-Use third-party software like Wittytool DiskClone.
-This free backup and clone tool provides automatic backups for Windows OS, applications, and hard drives.
+Use third-party software like Wittytool DiskClone, which isn’t just a cloning and sid changing tool, provide also a free data backup funtion for Windows OS, applications, and hard drives.
 Regular backups prevent data loss and facilitate recovery if issues arise.
 Besides, with this SSD cloning software, you can also do a network clone easily.
-Now download this tool and follow the steps below:
+Now download this tool and follow the quick steps below:

 Step 1.
 Turn to Backup tab, click Create backup.